 E1 Principle – Audit and Risk Review, Nomination, Remuneration and Health and Safety will be standing committees of the Board.

-E1.1 Commitment – The standing committees will be chaired by Independent Non-executive Directors.
+E1.1 Commitment – The standing committees will be chaired by Independent Non-executive Directors and will each include at least one Investor Non-Executive Director.
 The Chairman may chair the Nomination Committee and the Health and Safety Committee.